Contact Your State Legislator: http://openstates.org/find_your_legislator/

 In his free time, Dean enjoys lifting weights and spending time with his family – Dean has been married for over 16 years and has seven beautiful children.

 James graduated from the University of Oklahoma in May of 2016 with a degree in Energy Management and quickly moved to Denver to begin his career as an energy professional.
-He is currently a Senior Land Tech at QEP Energy Company working in their High Plains Division.
+He is currently an Associate Landman at QEP Energy Company working in their High Plains Division.
 Prior to joining QEP full-time, he had the opportunity to intern two summers in QEP’s Tulsa, OK office, working on projects in the Permian Basin.
 In addition to Land work, James is also passionate about politics, regulation, and energy education.

 When he’s not working, James enjoys hiking, skiing, and watching Netflix.